 WHY WE LIKE IT: The Streamlight Protac HL USB is powerful and convenient, featuring enough brightness to light your way with ease and a handy rechargeable battery to keep you going.

 One of the first things you noticed about this Streamlight is that it’s strictly a USB charge model.
 How does this work out in practice?
 Pretty great!
 Connect a USB cable from your computer, laptop, battery charger, spare battery, or another source: the flashlight quickly charges up, and you are good to go!
 It’s an efficient rechargeable tactical flashlight that’s particularly easy to use in our high-tech times, and far better than replacing clunky batteries.
-The lithium-ion battery holds up well, with around 20 hours of powerful use (after which a recharge needs to boost the battery back to brighter levels.
+This LED light operates using a tail switch, and the lithium-ion battery holds up well, with around 20 hours of powerful use (after which a recharge needs to boost the battery back to brighter levels.
 The single LED-powered bulb is rated at 350 lumens on the medium setting, but it has the lowest lux rating on our list at 40 lux across the surface of our sensor, at around 10 feet.
 That makes this compact flashlight well-suited for more enclosed spaces and up-close uses.

 The Streamlight is a powerful tactical flashlight also includes a strobe mode and a low/medium/high mode for saving money or raising the brightness.
 The anodized aluminum is very durable, but for water resistance, you will want to keep the USB sleeve tightly closed and double-check it if it is raining.
 This model also comes with a removable pocket clip and a nylon holster.
 The pocket clip is particularly handy and durable, a strong addition if you want to clip this light on a belt or strap rather than worry about a holster.
 Also, check out the best headlamp.